 Unlike atlc, atlc2 requires a frequency, a definite size, and a conductor resistivity.
 But you can specify anything if they have little effect on the results.
 Full red, green, and blue (x0000FF, x00FF00, and xFF0000) are now copper.
 But slight off-shades are defined for other common metals.
 Atlc2 has 45 predefined colors for the common materials.

 Atlc2 is a Windows program.
 It will run on Window 2000 and newer.
 It might run on some older platforms.
 The 64-bit version is required if you need more than 13,500 equations (unlikely).

 Tryouts: atlc2 can be executed directly upon download.
 It does not have to be saved to disk.

 There is no formal installation procedure.
 It is a single .exe file and does not require any other files.
-It is not a registered program and does not show up in the Windows list of installed programs.
+It is not a registering program and does not show up in the Windows list of installed programs.

 You probably should create a new folder and put atlc2.exe in that folder.
 We shall call it the “execution folder”.
 It can have any name but should not be read-only.
 Atlc2 will record the results of any run that takes longer than 1 minute.
 Those results go into a file called altc2 log.txt in the execution folder.